Vectormike/lite-bank/README.md

-# API
+# Lendsqr API

-This application allows you to register, login, upload and download files, mark files as safe and unsafe.
+This application allows you to create an account while being able to deposit, transfer and withdraw from it.

 # STEPS TO RUN APP